-As you do your research on Kilimanjaro Operators, many say they have the best guides or they are the number one operator.
+As you do your research on Kilimanjaro operators, many say they have the best guides, are the best Kilimanjaro company, or they’re the number one operator.
 So who do you choose?
 Pick one that focuses on safety and one that is reputable.
 The best guides work for the best companies.
 With all of our experience, we pride ourselves on being a safe operator.

 The staff, guides, and crew were knowledgeable, welcoming, and dedicated to making my journey both enjoyable and safe.”

 OUR GUIDES & PORTERS